Rinny1/K--MEANS/README.md

-Market Segmentation for airlines
+# Market Segmentation for airlines

-The objective of market segmentation is to divide a broad target market of customers into similar groups.Clustering is a technique to automatically find similar groups within a given dataset.
+The objective of market segmentation is to divide a broad target market of customers into similar groups and then design a marketing strategy for each group.Clustering is a technique to automatically find similar groups within a given dataset.

 Before we proceed for analysis we need to understand what is frequent flyer program?